 Fiesta Patronal in San Juan Alotenango — June 24th

-In San Juan Alotenango, located just 30 minutes from Antigua Guatemala,The celebration of Saint John the Baptist in San Juan Alotenango offers a unique glimpse into the cultural richness of Guatemala.
+The celebration of Saint John the Baptist in San Juan Alotenango offers a unique glimpse into the cultural richness of Guatemala.
 This vibrant event, held annually on June 24th, features a blend of religious ceremonies, cultural displays, and sports activities.
 The town, located just 30 minutes from Antigua, becomes a hub of energy and color, with various folk dances like ‘El Torito’, ‘La Conquista’, and ‘Moros’.
 The event is a great opportunity for visitors to experience the local community’s enthusiasm and to witness the blending of traditional and contemporary Guatemalan culture.

-San Pedro Sacatepequez, a town located just forty-five minutes from Antigua Guatemala, comes alive every June 29th to honor its patron saint, Saint Peter.
+San Pedro Sacatepéquez, a town located just forty-five minutes from Antigua Guatemala, comes alive every June 29th to honor its patron saint, Saint Peter.
 The Fiesta Patronal, or the town’s main festival, is a vibrant blend of cultural, social, and sports events that showcase the town’s traditions and community spirit.
 The highlight of these festivities is the folkloric dance of “Los Moros” (the Moors).
-This dance is a colorful and performance that depicts historical and cultural narratives, involving elaborate costumes and engaging storytelling through dance.
+This dance is a colorful performance that depicts historical and cultural narratives, involving elaborate costumes and engaging storytelling through dance.

 Fiesta Patronal in Magdalena Milpas Altas — July 22nd

-Just a twenty-five-minute drive from Antigua Guatemala, the town of Magdalena Milpas Altas celebrates its patron saint, Santa Maria Magdalena (Mary Magdalene), with grandeur and festivity.
+Just a twenty-five-minute drive from Antigua Guatemala, the town of Magdalena Milpas Altas celebrates its patron saint, Santa María Magdalena (Mary Magdalene), with grandeur and festivity.
 Occurring every July 22nd, the town’s Fiesta Patronal is marked by a series of social, cultural, and sports events that draw both locals and visitors.
-A significant highlight of this celebration is the procession of Mary Magdalen.
-Another main even is the folkloric dance of “El Diablo” (the Devil), a performance rich in symbolism and tradition.
+A significant highlight of this celebration is the procession of Mary Magdalene.
+Another main event is the folkloric dance of “El Diablo” (the Devil), a performance rich in symbolism and tradition.
 This dance typically features vibrant costumes and masks, representing the battle between good and evil, a common theme in many Guatemalan folkloric dances.
 It’s a unique cultural experience, offering a glimpse into the town’s traditions and the creativity of its people.

 View this post on Instagram